 SBOE rules require that all students receive instruction based on the state-adopted content standards.
-Most students with disabilities can and should participate in the regular assessment program, with standard accommodations, if needed.
+Most students with disabilities (including English learners with disabilities or EL/SWD) can and should participate in the regular assessment program, with standard accommodations, if needed.
 All decisions regarding participation on the general or alternate assessment must be documented in the student's IEP.
 This includes: 1) which assessments the student will take, 2) what accommodations are needed for each assessment, if any, and 3) if the student is not participating in the general assessment, why the student is not and how the student will participate in the alternate assessment (GAA 2.0).
 The IEP team must ensure the students meets the criteria for participation in the alternate assessment (GAA 2.0).